skeletonlabs/skeleton/packages/create-skeleton-app/README-MONO.md

 # create-skeleton-app

-This is a special multi-repo version of the site created by CSA.
+This is a special multi-repo version of the app created by CSA.

-Differences from a normal CSA site:
+Differences from a normal CSA app:

--   Vite alias to the @skeletonlabs/skeleton project
+-   @skeletonlabs/skeleton is a workspace link in package.json
--   Removed @skeletonlabs/skeleton from package.json
+-   Added install script for the site that will swap dependencies from workspace links to what is defined in deployConfig of package.json
 -   Added Vercel deploy command to package.json

 At this point it only supports deploying to Vercel.

 ## Reminder

-Since you have just created this site with `pnpm site <foo>`, make sure to `git init`, `git add .`, `gh repo create` and run `pnpm dev` at least once so that the alias gets setup in .svelte-kit
+Since you have just created this site with `pnpm csa <foo>`, make sure to `git init`, `git add .`, `gh repo create` and run `pnpm dev`.

 ## Deploying a site to Vercel